Sisoodiya/DSA-IN-C/README.md

 # DSA-IN-C
- This is all of DSA i have studied in my college.
+ This is all of DSA I have studied at my college.